influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.0/troubleshooting/frequently_encountered_issues.md

 *Example: Moving from an infinite RP to a three day RP*

 Figure 1 shows the shard groups for our example database (`example_db`) after 11 days.
-The database uses the automatically generated `default` retention policy with an infinite (`INF`) `DURATION` so each shard group interval is seven days.
+The database uses the automatically generated `autogen` retention policy with an infinite (`INF`) `DURATION` so each shard group interval is seven days.
 On day 11, InfluxDB is no longer writing to `Shard Group 1` and `Shard Group 2` has four days worth of data:

 > **Figure 1**